-- (c) The permittee has evaluated any accumulated stormwater for color, foam, odor, and visible sheens prior to release and documented such evaluation; and - (d) The drawdown is for essential maintenance to assure efficient operation.
+- (a) The permittee has evaluated any accumulated stormwater for color, foam, odor, and visible sheens prior to release and documented such evaluation; and - (b) The drawdown is for essential inspection or maintenance to assure efficient operation.

 C-6.
 Bypasses of Stormwater Control Measures